startreedata/examples/wikipedia/README.md

 Notice `published_mil` is a field that does not exist in the sample document.
 We'll address this in the [Ingestion Config](#ingestion-config) section.

 ### Primary Key
 We'll use the property `id` as the primary key.
-So we will need to state that in teh schema.
+So we will need to configure that in the schema.

 ```json
 "primaryKeyColumns": ["id"]